Backup158/DarktideBetterDescriptionsUwuify/README.md

 ```

 This means one of the variables or syntax words was messed up.
 This is likely because it got uwuified or had a roleplay action inserted next to it.

+**Module call error for uwuipy**

+The uwuipy version I developed this on is v0.1.7 which I installed through pip.
+This one only runs with ```from uwuipy import uwuipy```.
+The latest version on GitHub is v0.1.9, which specifies ```from uwuipy import Uwuify``` and lets you change the power in the constructor with an 8th argument.